ThePillenwerfer/dosbox-x-32-bit/README.md

 KEYB causes slight distortion of display and if using the UK keyboard layout you can't type a # or ~.

-# Building dosbox-x
+# Building DOSBox-X
 Dosbox-x is poorly documented — not surprising as the people involved with it concentrate their efforts on the software itself.
 It took me months to fathom how to build it successfully so here’s what I learnt.

 Firstly you need the stuff to build anything.
 On Debian/Ubuntu you can get this by installing `build-essential`.
 Then you need dosbox-x’s build dependencies.
 These are installed by:—

 	sudo apt-get install automake libncurses-dev nasm libsdl-net1.2-dev libpcap-dev libfluidsynth-dev libavformat-* libswscale-* libavcodec-* libfreetype6-dev

 You also need `ffmpeg` and `libavdevice58` if you want to compile in the audio codec but ones in the Debian Stretch, Ubuntu Xenial and Ubuntu Bionic repositories are too old.
-If you really want them, download, build and install the latest ffmpeg from: https://ffmpeg.org/releases/ffmpeg-4.2.2.tar.bz2 That is an easy build but takes ages.
+If you really want them, download, build and install the latest ffmpeg from: https://ffmpeg.org/releases/ffmpeg-4.2.2.tar.bz2.
+That is an easy build but takes ages.
 Open `ffmpeg-4.2.2.tar.bz2` and extract the files to a directory of your choosing then open a terminal and cd into it.
 Then type:—

 	./configure
 	make